Computational Lithography and Optics

 Sean D'Silva, PhD student in the lithography group at Fraunhofer IISB, received the ZEISS Award for Talents in Photomask Industry for his paper “Predicting resist pattern collapse in EUV lithography using machine learning”.
 It was selected as the best student paper at the 38th European Mask and Lithography Conference in Dresden.
 In the paper, Sean and his co-authors R. Arava, A. Erdmann, T. Mülders, and H.-J. Stock employ machine learning to predict the dependence of the probability for resist pattern collapse on resist material properties, feature density, and profile shape.

-Here you can download the presentation as a pdf file.
+Here you can download the poster presentation.

 The book